Cyclone Yaas: India

 The Union Power Ministry of India had prepared transformers and generators in case of power outages.
 The Health Ministry also prepared to ensure that there is no disruption in vaccine supplement and COVID-19 treatment.
 The Ministry of Telecommunication kept all telecom towers and exchanges under watch.
 India Prime Minister Narendra Modi had also arranged an emergency meeting to prepare for the cyclone.
 The NDRF had deployed 65 teams with another 20 teams on reserve.
 Also, NDRF deployed 115 teams in 5 states.
 Rescue and relief teams of the Indian army, navy, and the coast guard have also deployed over the coastal districts of Odisha and West Bengal.
 CESC stayed on guard for the cyclone to ensure uninterrupted service especially for major hospitals and critical establishments like drainage pumping stations.
 Additionally, the Northern Railway zone had cancelled many trips from New Delhi to and from Bhubaneswar and Puri.
 Meanwhile, Western Railways and Southern Railways had also canceled trains going to and from Odisha.
 Airline operations at Kolkata International Airport were cancelled due to the forecasted interminent weather from Yaas.
-Furthermore, airports in Bhubaneswar, Rourkela and Durgapur were ordered to be closed starting on May 27 due to Yaas.
-The IMD issued an orange alert on May 25 on Mayurbhanj, Jajpur, Cuttack, Khordha, and Puri in Odisha, citing the threat of Yaas' rainfall.
+Furthermore, airports in Bhubaneswar, Rourkela and Durgapur were ordered to be closed starting on 27 May due to Yaas.
+The IMD issued an orange alert on 25 May on Mayurbhanj, Jajpur, Cuttack, Khordha, and Puri in Odisha, citing the threat of Yaas' rainfall.
 Meanwhile, a red alert was raised by the department for Kendrapara, Jagatsinghpur, Bhadrak, and Balasore on the same day due to the system.
-Ministry of Home Affairs Amit Shah instructed the authorities in West Bengal, Odisha, and Andhra Pradesh in a virtual meeting to prepare electricity supplies at hospitals and vaccine centers for possible power outages.
-The Port of Kolkata started to suspend all shipping activities in the city, starting on May 25 due to Yaas' threat.
+Ministry of Home Affairs Amit Shah instructed the authorities in West Bengal, Odisha, and Andhra Pradesh in a virtual meeting to prepare electricity supplies at hospitals and vaccine centres for possible power outages.
+The Port of Kolkata started to suspend all shipping activities in the city, starting on 25 May due to Yaas' threat.
 All 265 boats which were reported to be in the Bay of Bengal on that day returned to the port as the Indian Coast Guard instructed them to do so due to the brewing storm.
-Evacuations were also started on May 24 for the coastal and low-lying areas in East Midnapore and West Midnapore and Jhargram, with over a million people being evacuated.
+Evacuations were also started on 24 May for the coastal and low-lying areas in East Midnapore and West Midnapore and Jhargram, with over a million people being evacuated.
 Meanwhile, as Yaas weakens over Jharkhand, evacuations were ordered due to the threat of strong winds and heavy rainfall from the system.
-Over 600,000 individuals or 6 lakh were instructed to move to disaster shelters provided by the authorities due to the storm's approach.
+Over 600,000 individuals were instructed to move to disaster shelters provided by the authorities due to the storm's approach.